z0v3r1n/z0v3r1n.github.io/content/posts/fsop_exitinction_openecsc/index.md

 ![](https://github.com/user-attachments/assets/1d984a88-3fd5-419b-aca0-5e64948618d9)

-> `this blog needs to be checked ... im certain there are mistakes ... so, look out! will update it when i get time .. `

 ## TL;DR

 Used `_IO_wfile_seekoff` as the vtable entry point for fsop to pivot into `_wide_data->_wide_vtable->__overflow`, bypassing glibc's vtable validation and achieving code execution.